vanvalenlab/kiosk-console/docs/source/GETTING_STARTED.rst

     docker run -e DOCKER_TAG=1.1.0 vanvalenlab/kiosk:1.1.0 | sudo bash

 .. note:: This command and the one that follows may need to be preceded by `sudo` depending on your permission settings.
+This will require you to enter your password.

 * To start the Kiosk, just run ``kiosk`` from the terminal shell